kaikulimu/Recommendations/Gaming/Board games/# Ark Nova High Elo Guide.md

 - If you upgraded Sponsor and not Animals, consider skipping Cards upgrade since you won't have much rep
 - If you upgraded Sponsor and have enough money, consider not upgrading Build

-- **Accelerated Dragon**: Skip all PZoos, hence skipping Assoc upgrade, and instead focusing on doing many projects
+- **Mad Enhancement**: Skip all PZoos, hence skipping Assoc upgrade, and instead focusing on doing many projects
     - Preferrable only if you can keep supporting projects efficiently with your Assoc actions
         - Hence, you need to be able to play many projects
     - Can be a desparate move if you have difficulty unlocking second worker